cyril42e/ephemeris/README.md

 - The 'Now' button sets the current date in the target timezone.
 - The times of the timeline and ephemeris table are expressed in the target timezone.

-For clarity, the target timezone is displayed at the top, along with its corresponding UTC offset and its offset compared with the local (i.e. browser) timezone.
+For clarity purposes, the target timezone is displayed at the top, along with its corresponding UTC offset and its offset compared with the local (i.e. browser) timezone.

 Only the transit time is guaranteed to be the requested day.
 The rise and set time may be the day before or after,